koraweep/Realtime_Analytics_FinalProject/README.md

 - Napat Phongvichian 642042202

-#### Note: Related file such as video presentionation and code are in the attachment
+#### Note: Related file such as video presentionation and code are in the attachments